-In highlights from Gamasutra's Expert Blogs, industry notables write about diverse topics, including the balance between story and gameplay, and how games can help reduce physical pain.
+[In highlights from Gamasutra's Expert Blogs, industry notables write about diverse topics, including how games should integrate story elements, tips for working at home, and how games can help reduce physical pain.]

 In our weekly Best of Expert Blogs column, we showcase notable pieces of writing from members of the game development community who maintain Expert Blogs

 -- also highlighted weekly -- can be maintained by any registered Gamasutra user, while the invitation-only Expert Blogs

 are written by development professionals with a wealth of experience to share.

 We hope that both sections can provide useful and interesting viewpoints on our industry.
 For more information about the blogs, check out the recently updated official posting guidelines